DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>Users can select a different qualification framework for each Deal.</li>
   <li>AI will prepopulate the selected framework with relevant information from the Deal.</li>
-  <li>However, switching frameworks will not automatically recalculate the Score, ensuring that old responses remain accessible.</li>
+  <li>However, switching frameworks will not automatically recalculate the score nor save the responses, ensuring that old responses remain accessible.</li>
   <li>Users can return to the previous framework at any time.</li>
 </ul>